 INFORMATION ASYMMETRY

 The promo price is advertised in 48pt type on Amazon.
 The rack rate is in paragraph 34.
 Most customers never see the rack rate until it hits their statement.
-The FTC Click-to-Cancel Rule (16 CFR 425) targets exactly this asymmetry by requiring conspicuous disclosure before billing information is collected.
+State automatic-renewal laws (and the federal Click-to-Cancel Rule that the Eighth Circuit vacated in July 2025) target exactly this asymmetry by requiring conspicuous disclosure before billing information is collected.

 FRICTION ASYMMETRY